InsaneMiner/Lisse/README.md

 ### commands
  - clear
 <br>
-Please request for source code on my facebook group then if lots of people are interested I wull put it up on this repo.
+Please request for source code on my facebook group then if lots of people are interested I will put it up on this repo.